DevelopingSpace/starchart/DEPLOY.md

 ### New Changes to Schema

 Because staging and production use Prisma migration, changes in schema need to become migration files for Prisma migration to run the files to apply changes.
+A migration file is essentially a set of SQL queries Prisma generates that would get a database to a desired state, by comparing your current schema and the latest migration file.

 To make a new migration file with the new changes, run `npm run db:migration`.
 You will be prompted to give the file a name.